-Grades will be based on scores accumulated from homework, midterm exams, final project, and course participation.
+Grades will be based on scores accumulated from homework, midterm exams, and final project.
 The weighting scheme and the grading scale are given below.
 Grades will be posted on the Canvas website.
-Score-related questions must be raised within 72 hours of receiving the score.
-The instructor reserves the right to increase scores on a particular assignment or exam for the class as a whole at his discretion.
+Note: Score-related questions must be raised within 48 hours of receiving the score.

+The instructor reserves the right to increase the final scores for the class as a whole at his discretion.